emalyvatne/Machine-Learning-App-with-R/README.md

+# This project is adapted from the tuotrial "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee.

+https://machinelearningmastery.com/machine-learning-in-python-step-by-step/Links to an external site.

 # R + Python Binder Example

 This repo builds on the [r binder](https://github.com/binder-examples/r) and [jupyter lab binder](https://github.com/binder-examples/jupyterlab) and is complementary to the [multi-language-demo binder](https://github.com/binder-examples/multi-language-demo) with examples on using both R and python in both Jupyter Lab and RStudio.